Before and After Facial Reconstruction

 The size, nature, and extent of the injury or deformity will determine what treatment option is chosen and how quickly the surgery will be performed.
 Reconstructive surgery frequently demands complex planning and may require a number of procedures done in stages.

 Because it’s not always possible to predict how growth will affect the outcome, a growing child may have to plan for regular follow-up visits on a long-term basis to allow additional surgery as the child matures.

-Everyone heals at a different rate-and plastic surgeons cannot pinpoint an exact “back-to-normal” date following surgery.
+Everyone heals at different rate-and plastic surgeons cannot pinpoint an exact “back-to-normal” date following surgery.
 They can, however, give you a general idea of when you can expect to notice improvement.

 In deciding how to treat a wound, a plastic surgeon must carefully assess its size, severity, and features: Is skin missing?
 Have nerves or muscles been damaged?
 Has skeletal support been affected?

 As you and your plastic surgeon form your surgical plan, it’s important to have a clear understanding of what will happen during the procedure.
 Asking questions is key to making an informed decision.

 Direct closure is usually performed on skin-surface wounds that have straight edges, such as a simple cut.
 Maximum attention is given to the aesthetic result, taking extra care to minimize noticeable stitch marks.

 A wound that is wide and difficult or impossible to close directly may be treated with a skin graft.
 A skin graft is basically a patch of healthy skin that is taken from one area of the body, called the “donor site,” and used to cover another area where the skin is missing or damaged.

 There are three basic types of skin grafts.